canjs/canjs/docs/can-guides/contribute/releasing-canjs.md

 ### Releasing CanJS subprojects

-All CanJS subprojects modules have the same structure which allows making releases through NPM scripts.
+All CanJS subprojects modules have the same structure which allows making releases through npm scripts.

 To make a release: